vnijs/radiant/README.md

 	library(shiny)
 	shiny::runApp(system.file('damshiny',package='damshiny'))

-### To use the damshiny development version locally
+### To use the development version of the marketing app locally

 	install.packages('devtools')
 	library(devtools)